demisto/content/Packs/ApiModules/Scripts/CrowdStrikeApiModule/README.md

     main()
 ```

 Then, the `CrowdStrikeClient` will be available for usage.
-For examples, see the `CrowdStrike Falcon Intel` integration.